 There are many reasons that students join BUCG - whether it’s a love of the countryside, the desire to do conservation work or just the chance to join in with our hilarious socials.

-We are an award winning society having won the Best Society Award 2014 and Bristol Zoo Walk Of Fame Green Team Award 2013.
+We are an award winning society having won the Best Society Award 2014, Bristol Zoo Walk Of Fame Green Team Award 2013 and achieving Bronze in this year's Balloon Accreditation Scheme.

 We're very casual so you can come once or twice, or come to every event.
-Join our Facebook group for the latest events and information, email our president Lucy for more information or email our web master Christopher to sign up for our mailing list.
+Join our Facebook group for the latest events and information, email our Co-presidents Laura and Laura for more information or email our web master Christopher to sign up for our mailing list.
 Have a look at our website to see loads of photos from previous trips, to find out a little more about the committee, or to find out about upcoming events.

 We travel to nature reserves in the Bristol area and undertake conservation work.
 This includes working with external bodies such as the Avon Wildlife Trust to undertake tasks such as coppicing, dead hedging, dry stone walling, scrub clearance, tree planting, sea defence construction and much more!
 All of this hard work is fuelled by our many tea-breaks in which we consume copious amounts of tea, biscuits and sweets.